-In the remote lodges, the generator that supplies electricity may operate during limited hours.
-It is possible to recharge camera batteries, but only while the generator is running.
+In the remote lodges, the electricity may be limited.
+It is possible to recharge camera batteries, but it may take longer than usual.
 Therefore, bringing two batteries-one to use while the other is recharging-is recommended.
 Electric current is usually adequate to run an electric razor, but not a hairdryer.
 The lighting at the lodges may not be as bright as you are used to; a small LED flashlight can be useful.

-Although you may not have any trouble with electricity on this trip, prepare for the worst case scenario and bring things that can be battery operated.
-Always use new batteries and bring spares.
+Note: Although you may have no trouble with electricity on this trip, prepare for the worst case scenario and bring things that can be battery operated.
+Always test batteries before you leave home and bring spares.